Severe Weather: How to Prepare for a Hurricane

 - Bring in outdoor objects such as lawn furniture, toys and garden tools.
 Anchor objects that cannot be brought inside.

 - Install storm protection devices such as shutters.
 Brace entry doors and garage doors.

 - Anchor your boat securely or move it to a designated safe place.
-Learn how here.
+Learn how to secure your boat here.

-Hurricane conditions (winds of 74 miles per hour or greater, or dangerously high water and rough seas) are expected in 24 hours or less.
+Expect hurricane conditions (winds of 74 miles per hour or greater, or dangerously high water and rough seas) within 24 hours or less.

 - Listen to radio or watch TV for weather updates and official instructions.

-- Turn refrigerator and freezer to coldest settings to keep stored food fresh longer if power is knocked out.
+- Turn your refrigerator and freezer to their coldest settings to keep stored food fresh longer in case of blackout.
 Open only when absolutely necessary and close quickly.

 - Stay inside, away from windows, skylights and glass doors.